mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 - From an open table, a user clicks the `Create View from [Table Name]` button located in the toolbar.
 This action will open `Data Explorer` and automatically set the table as `Base Table` and select all direct columns.

-#### From a sidebar table navigation item
+#### From a table navigation item

 - In the `Schema Browser` view, a user opens the contextual menu for a table navigation item and selects `Create view from Table`.
-This will open `Data Explorer` and automatically set the table as `Base Table` and select all direct columns.
+This action launches `Data Explorer` and automatically sets the selected table as `Base Table` and adds its direct columns to a `Select Column` step.
+- The system will also add link columns if present in the `Base Table`.
+However, it won't include link columns referencing the `Base Table` from other tables.
+The system will set the values for link columns to the referenced table's primary key by default.
+- The user can then choose to remove or add additional columns.

 ### User opens the Data Explorer to inspect an existing view